rotundasoftware/cartero/README.md

 ## The output directory

 Cartero processes all assets and places them in the output directory, which should be at a publicly accessible url.
-You don't need to understand the specifics of how assets are laid out within the output directory, since the Cartero hook will take care of giving you the assets for a particular view, but here is the lay of the land for the curious.
+You don't need to understand the specifics of how assets are laid out within the output directory, since the Cartero hook will take care of giving you the assets for a particular view, but here is the lay of the land.

 ```
 ├── static